Edwin-Isidory/ils.doctoral.seminar.2024.github.io/awards.md

 Dear Presenter,
 Thank you for your participation in our upcoming doctoral seminar.
 Your contribution is invaluable, and we look forward to your presentation.
 Please find below important instructions and guidelines to ensure a smooth and effective session.

+**Reviewing abstract feedback:**
+To ensure a smooth preparation and to verify the fulfillment of all technical prerequisites, we cordially request that you review the comments on your submitted abstracts, which are accessible via the network share at the following location: X:\08 Dissertationen\10 Allgemeines\Doktorandenseminar\2024\Reviews.

 **Presentation Duration:**
 Your presentation must not exceed 20 minutes.
 We recommend structuring your presentation to include a brief introduction, the main body of your research, and a conclusion, leaving room for questions and discussion (up to 20 minutes) after your presentation.